hsahovic/reinforcement-learning-pokemon-bot/README.md

 python3 src/main.py
 ```

+This will load a pre-trained model in an instance of `MLRKBattlePlayer` and make it fight a `RandomRandomBattlePlayer`.
+If you want to watch the actual battle, you can access your local Pokemon Showdown server at `localhost:8000` and enjoy.

+You can also run `src/main_training.py` if you want to retrain the model.

 Note that the battle might have difficulties to launch itself (due to network unstabilities).
 If the execution lasts more than 1 minute, start again.
 We are still working on fixing this issue, please bear with us.